rfns/frontier/README.md

 Which resolves to  /var/lib/app/public/docs/help.txt
 ```

-In order to serve files, you must make sure that you have configured a `Route` that:
+In order to serve files inside a directory, you must make sure that you have configured a `Route` that:

 1. Has `Strict` set to "false".
 So that you can use regular expressions.
 2. Uses group to capture the file path.
 Something like `?(.*)?` should be enough.